What to Do if You Have Concerns Regarding the Safety of a Minor

 Q. How do I know if the Protection of Minors policy applies to my school/department’s program?

 A. The Protection of Minors policy applies to programs either on or off campus that includes direct contact with minors.
 Verify if your program involves minors as defined by the policy.
 For the purposes of the Protection of Minors policy, Boston University considers a minor to be any person under the age of 18 who is not a matriculated Boston University student and who is unaccompanied by a parent or legal guardian.
+You may also reference the Which Policy Applies Flowchart for additional guidance.

 Q. Who do I contact for questions about the Protection of Minors Policy and Procedures?